Armed groups clash in Libyan capital for second day

 The SSC had lost a commander in earlier fighting on Tuesday.
 Other security sources said the Zintan group may have launched a revenge attack after some of their men were seized.

-A doctor working at a hospital in the Abu Salim neighbourhood, scene of some of the heavier fighting, said two people had been killed and 15 wounded.
+A doctor working at a hospital in the Abu Salim neighborhood, scene of some of the heavier fighting, said two people had been killed and 15 wounded.

 Soon after an SSC vehicle drove up to the hospital, its passengers calling for help to carry one of their men who had been shot, a Reuters reporter at the scene said.